TOLULOPE0407/SALES-DATA-ANALYSIS/README.md

 -Regional Sales overview
 -For all product the Total quantity sold is 345,000 Southern Region is the top performance region as it holds 35% of the total quantity of product sold by selling 122500 units of good
 - Eastern Region holds 30% of the Total Quantity  sold with a Total sales quantity of 102500
-- Northern Region holds  18% of the Total quantity sold by selling 62500 0f goods
+- Northern Region holds  18% of the Total quantity sold by selling 62500 units 0f goods
 - Western Region is least performing Region with 17% total quantity sold by selling 52500 units,Check dashboard 2 for visuals

 -
 -

+### Recommedations